kushti/dexy-stable/spec/gort.md

 Summarizing tokenomics details from above:
 * up to 60 GORTs per hour are released to oracle pool operators (on average, 2 GORTs per hour per operator)
-* for first two years, 60 GORTs per hour also going to Gold Cooperative, developers behind DexyGold and (Gluon-Based) SigGold
+* for first two years, 60 GORTs per hour also going to Gold Cooperative, developers behind DexyGold and (Gluon-Based) SigGold.
+In addition, Gold Cooperative will have some pre-minted tokens to cover work done before the launch.
 * Dexy and SigGold (and maybe more gold-related products in future) are sending 0.2% of fees to buyback contract which is buying back GORTs from GORT/ERG LP and sending them to oracle pool contract

-In total, 1,051,200 GORT will be released to Gold Cooperative.
+In total, 1,301,200 GORT will be released to Gold Cooperative.
+1,051,200 will be released via emission.
+250,000 will be released immediately to cover initial expenses and work in following way:

+kushti - 40000
+greenhat - 30000
+kii - 30000
+Spectrum - 30000
+code_for_uss - 30000
+Bruno - 30000
+EF - 50000
+Noah - 5000
+GORT/ERG LP - 5000

+50,000,000 GORT tokens will be issued.
+However, total supply will be defined by buyback as well, so will be always lower than emitted amount.

 References
 ----------